stonezhong/pycoyote/README.md

 # You can access self.props which contains all the attributes passed to your component
 # You can import HTML tags from Component, for example "from pycoyote import DIV"

-from pycoyote import Component, DIV class MainPage(Component):
+from pycoyote import Component, DIV, SPAN class MainPage(Component):
     def render(self):
         return DIV(